Ashwagandha KSM-66 - Stress & Anxiety - 2 SIZES AVAILABLE

 Stress-Relax Ashwagandha contains organic KSM-66 Ashwagandha™ root extract.
 This clinically studied herbal supplement helps increase resistance to stress and anxiety in individuals with a history of chronic stress, thereby improving their quality of life.
 Ashwagandha is a well-recognized Ayurvedic herb that has been shown to have many health benefits related to physical and mental stress.
 It is traditionally used in Ayurvedic medicine to balance aggravated Vata (as a nerve tonic), as a sleep aid, for memory enhancement, and to relieve general debility, especially during convalescence or old age.
 KSM-66 Ashwagandha can also be used as a workout supplement to provide athletic support, helping to improve physical performance in previously untrained individuals when combined with regular resistance training.

 KSM-66 Ashwagandha is a full-spectrum extract made from only the ashwagandha root.
-It is one of the most clinically studied ashwagandha root extracts on the market and has the same potency that is used in multiple clinical studies.
-Two capsules provide a 600 mg dose equivalent to 7200 mg of dried ashwagandha, standardized to 5% withanolides.
+It is one of the most clinically studied ashwagandha root extracts on the market and has the same potency used in multiple clinical studies.
+Just one capsule provides a 600 mg dose equivalent to 7200 mg of dried ashwagandha, standardized to 5% of withanolides.
 This is a great choice for people who are feeling overwhelmed by stress and anxiety, and anyone looking for a herbal exercise supplement.

-Each vegetarian capsule contains: Organic KSM-66 Ashwagandha™ extract (Withania somnifera) (root) (5% withanolides) 60mg (Equivalent to 7200 mg total dried ashwagandha)
+Each vegetarian capsule contain: Organic KSM-66 Ashwagandha™ extract 12:1 (Withania somnifera) (root) (5% withanolides) 600mg (Equivalent to 7200 mg total dried ashwagandha)

-Non-medicinal ingredients: Vegetarian capsule (carbohydrate gum, purified water), organic maltodextrin, organic Oryza sativa (rice) hull powder, organic Oryza sativa (rice) bran extract, organic gum arabic, organic sunflower oil.
+Non-medicinal ingredients: Vegetarian capsule (pullulan, purified water), organic Oryza sativa (rice) hull powder, organic maltodextrin, organic Oryza sativa (rice) bran extract, organic gum arabic, organic sunflower oil.

-Contains no artificial colours, preservatives, or sweeteners; no starch, sugar, wheat, gluten, yeast, soy, corn, egg, fish, shellfish, salt, tree nuts, or GMOs.
-Suitable for vegetarians.
+Contains no artificial colours, preservatives, or sweeteners; no dairy, sugar, wheat, gluten, yeast, soy, corn, egg, fish, shellfish, animal products, salt, tree nuts, or GMOs.
+Suitable for vegetarians/vegans.

-Adults: 1 capsule 2 times daily or as directed by a health care practitioner.
+Recommended adult dose: 1 capsule daily or as directed by a health care practitioner.

 How it works